Maximizing Purity and Heralding Efficiency of Type-I Down-Converted Photons Using Beam Focal Parameters: Generalization to other variables

 \section{Generalization to other variables}

-Although we mainly focused on the relationship between the down-converted/pump beam waists and the figures of merit, there are trade-offs to explore in the alteration of the constants appearing in Eq.~(\ref{Eq:Joint_rate}),~(\ref{Eq:singles_rate}), and~(\ref{Eq:delta_si}).
+Although we mainly focused on the relationship between the down-converted/pump beam waists and the figures-of-merit, there are trade-offs to explore in adjusting the constants appearing in Eq.~(\ref{Eq:Joint_rate}),~(\ref{Eq:singles_rate}) and~(\ref{Eq:delta_si}).
 The most straightforward way to understand their effect on $\mathcal{P}$ is to think of how well $\delta_{si}=0$ can be enforced for a given set of variables.
-Parameters that are in the singles and pair production rate [Eq.~(\ref{Eq:singles_rate}) and~(\ref{Eq:Joint_rate}), respectively] have an effect on $\eta$, as seen in Eq.~(\ref{Eq:heralding_efficiency}).
+Parameters that are in the singles and pair production rate [Eq.~(\ref{Eq:singles_rate}) and~(\ref{Eq:Joint_rate}), respectively] affect $\eta$, as seen in Eq.~(\ref{Eq:heralding_efficiency}).
 Naturally, the parameters changing in the equation for $\mathcal{R}$ Eq.~(\ref{Eq:Joint_rate}) will affect it.

-Increasing the down-converted frequency filter widths decreases $\mathcal{P}$ and $\eta$ while increasing the rate.
+Increasing the down-converted frequency filter widths while keeping the pump filter bandwidth twice as wide as the down-converted filter widths decreases $\mathcal{P}$ and $\eta$ while increasing $\mathcal{R}$.
 The primary purpose of the down-converted beam filters is to eliminate any remaining frequency correlations in the region of large $\Omega_s$ and $\Omega_i$, increasing $\mathcal{P}$.
 However, strong filtering (decreasing filter widths) significantly lowers $\mathcal{R}$, as mentioned in Sec.~\ref{sec:Background}.

 As the cut angle detuning increases (decreases), the angle between the two down-converted beams increases (decreases).
 The cut angle must be large enough to introduce a transverse phase mismatch that can be tuned by adjusting the beam waists, using our purity condition Eq.~(\ref{Eq:W_s}).
 At small values of $\theta_j$ (for $j=s,i$), Eq.~(\ref{Eq:W_s}) can only be satisfied for large pump spectral bandwidths.